Kathy Afzali

-Kathryn L. Afzali (born May 27, 1957) is an American politician who represented district 4 in the Maryland House of Delegates from 2011 to 2019.
+Kathryn L. Afzali (born May 27, 1957) is an American politician who represented the fourth district in the Maryland House of Delegates from 2011 to 2019.
+She was the Republican nominee for Frederick County Executive in 2018, losing to incumbent Jan Gardner.

 Background

 Afzali was born and raised in the San Francisco Bay area.
 She is a graduate of Mount St. Mary's University.
 She was a columnist for the Frederick News-Post from 2003 to 2006.

 Career

 Afzali was sworn in as a member of the Maryland House of Delegates on January 12, 2011.
 She was assigned to the House Ways and Means Committee and to its Election Law and Education subcommittees.
 She served as the Ranking Republican on Ways and Means.
 She is also a member of the Women Legislators of Maryland.

 By the end of Afzali's first legislative session in Annapolis, she sponsored or co-sponsored forty-nine bills.

 2012 Congressional election

 Governor Martin O'Malley proposed, and Maryland General Assembly adopted, a redistricting plan that reconfigured Republican incumbent U.S. Congressman Roscoe Bartlett's 6th congressional district to one that Barack Obama won in the 2008 United States presidential election.
 The previous version of the district had President Obama at 40%, while the newly redrawn district had President Obama at 56%.

 On January 11, 2012, believing that Bartlett would be retiring, Afzali announced her intention to run for the GOP nomination to represent Maryland's 6th congressional district.
 Bartlett eventually decided to run for reelection.
 He won the primary election with 44% of the vote in a crowded field but went on to lose the general election.